allevo/gathering/README.md

 ```
 where `<package name>` is the name of the event, `<number>` is the metric, `<identifier>` is the type of metric.
 To know which metrics is supported, see Metric types section.

-You can send a UPD package specifing with a lot of metric in the same time.
+You can send a UDP package specifing with a lot of metric in the same time.
 To do this, your metrics must be separated with EOL `\n`.
 For instance:
 ```
 packagename:1|c\npackagename2:3.4444|ms
 ```